johnbender/todomvc/server/README.md

 3. Moving the blocking CSS to the bottom of the `body` [2].
 Note, this means that **Render Start** will often include un-styled markup as a further concession.
 4. Serving assets with compression [3].

-Ultimately, the time to first byte numbers included in the data suggests that the server performed well enough to represent normal network and server conditions.
+In addition we set up our test server in Digital Ocean's New York data center and ran the tests using the Dulles, VA WebPageTest servers.
+The time to first byte numbers included in the data suggests that the server performed well enough to represent normal network and server conditions where assets would be served by a CDN.

 ### Notes